populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 <details>
   <summary>click to see answer</summary>

 	No, we cannot.
-We can say a variant in the window or near the window is a candidate for postive selection, and in the case it had been driven by selection, selection might be caused by the function of the PTPRT.
-But it is just a candidate region.
+We can only say a variant in the window or near the window is a candidate for positive selection.
+	In the case that it had been driven by selection, the function of PTPRT may have been important.
+	But with our current evidence, we just have a candidate region.

 </details>